Wegovy®

 Contact your GP immediately if the following conditions apply:

-• Severe symptoms: If your symptoms flare up like a bonfire on Bonfire Night, it is essential to seek medical help.
-Severe symptoms may include extreme fatigue, fever or debilitating headaches.
+Severe symptoms: If your symptoms flare up like a bonfire on Bonfire Night, it is essential to seek medical help.
+Severe symptoms may include extreme fatigue, sustained high fever, severe abdominal pain, or persistent vomiting.

 Being proactive and maintaining an open dialogue with your GP can be compared to consistent weather updates on a difficult trek - it could save you from unpleasant surprises and help you stay on course.
 Make sure to keep your GP in the loop about your body's reaction to the medication, whether it's cruising smoothly like a sunny day or going through a turbulent storm of side effects.
 This way, your GP can guide you through the treatment, recommend adjustments if necessary, and ensure a safe and effective weight-loss journey.